Designing A Fashion Collection

 Once we settled on the ideas that we liked, we stripped away everything else and were left with a collage of our favourite concepts.

 The next step was to translate these design concepts into actual forms.
 These forms were drawn on a sketch of a female model (called a croquis) before we agreed on the designs that worked best.

 Here are a few samples of the croquis we settled on.

 Cutting your patterns involves understanding how fabrics interact.
 Rather than just picking textures and colours that you like, you have to know how they will drape into the shapes you want to create.

-Shreya went to the London College of Fashion to develop a foundation of technical skills (like pattern cutting, sewing and embroidering) before designing and manufacturing her own clothing.
-She has worked with people like Manish Arora, Rohit Bal and Roberta Resta (currently the Senior Editor at Masquerade Magazine) and now she spearheads her own creative team of skilled artisans.
+There is no shortcut to this process.
+Shreya went to the London College of Fashion to develop a foundation of technical skills (like pattern cutting, sewing and embroidering) before designing and manufacturing her clothing.
+She has worked with people like Manish Arora, Rohit Bal and Roberta Resta (currently the Senior Editor at Masquerade Magazine) and now she spearheads a creative team of skilled artisans.

 Ultimately, the patterns you cut will depend on your experiences, your tastes and the kind of work that inspires you.

 Here are some of the patterns at this stage of development:

 It took a team of nine people to create the collection in six weeks.